Linear Maps Between Vector Spaces: Basic Definitions

 The tool then draws 8 coloured vectors across the circle and their respective images across the ellipse.
 Use visual inspection to identify which vectors keep their original direction.

 The tool also finds at most two eigenvectors (if they exist) and draws them in black along with their opposite directions.
+A similar tool is available on the external MecsimCalc python app builder.
 Use the tool to investigate the eigenvalues and eigenvectors of the following matrices:

 You should also have noticed that some matrices don’t have any real eigenvalues, i.e., none of the vectors keep their direction after transformation.
 This is the case for the matrix: